-- a.
-Communicating with the court about the failure of a party to attend; - b.
-Communicating with the court with the consent of the parties concerning procedural action on the part of the court which might facilitate the ADR process; - c.
-Communicating to the court the neutral's assessment that the case is inappropriate for that process; - d.
-Communicating any request for additional time to complete the mediation, nonbinding arbitration, or case evaluation or early neutral evaluation; - e.
-Communicating information that the case has settled or has not settled and whether agreement has been reached as to any issues in the case; - f.
-Communicating the contents of a written and executed agreement or memorandum of agreement unless the parties agree in writing that the agreement should not be disclosed; - g.
-Communicating with the consent of the parties any discovery, pending motions or action of any party which, if resolved or completed, would facilitate the possibility of settlement.
+- 3. Communicating to the court the program's or neutral's assessment that the case is inappropriate for an ADR process. - 4.
+Communicating any request for additional time to complete an ADR process. - 5.
+Communicating information that the case has settled or has not settled and whether agreement has been reached as to any issues in the case. - 6.
+Communicating the contents of a written and executed agreement or memorandum of agreement unless the parties agree in writing that such agreement should not be disclosed. - 7.
+Communicating with the consent of the parties any discovery, pending motions, or action of any party which, if resolved or completed, would facilitate the possibility of settlement.